oAGoulart/awesome-nollm/README.md

 ### Code Editor
 - [VSCodium](https://vscodium.com) - VSCode but with no MS telemetry or LLM.
 It took me some time to transition from VSCode, but it was worth it (anecdote: it does feel snappier/faster).

+### Graphics Editor
+- [PixiEditor](https://pixieditor.net) - Supports pixel art, vector and raster editing, heightmaps, sprite sheets, and animations.
+Developers explicitly state no-AI use.
+I did not test all features, but this project is quite promising.

 ### Grammar Checker
 - [Harper](https://writewithharper.com) - Runs _English_ grammar checking on-device.
 Might have other languages in the future.
   > No network request, no massive language models, no fuss.